Space Management and Allocation Policy

 - Space planning and budgeting related to Capital Outlay project phasing and departmental relocations.

-- Other ad hoc studies and space management recommendations to the Space Advisory Committee, President and President's Staff.
+- Other ad hoc studies and space management recommendations to the Space Advisory Committee, Provost and Provost's staff.

-- The President, Vice Presidents, and Director of Athletics are ultimately responsible for allocating and managing space within their divisions.
+- The Provost, Vice President, and Director of Athletics are ultimately responsible for allocating and managing space within their divisions.
 If space needs cannot be met within each divisional area, a request may be submitted to the Office of Planning, Design and Construction (PDC).
-Request for Change in Space Allocation Form [PDF]

 - Change in the category of space must be reviewed by PDC and approved by SAC prior to the change.
 Impact on University-wide plans will be considered.